ReachableCEO/StartupStarterPackage/src/ProductPlan/SDM.md

 ##### Agile Ceremonies and Artifacts

-Use Agile ceremonies (e.g., Sprint Planning, Daily Stand-up, Sprint Review, and Sprint Retrospective) and Scrum artifacts (e.g., Product Backlog, Sprint Backlog) as tools for collaboration, transparency, and continuous alignment with project goals.
+Use Agile ceremonies (./e.g., Sprint Planning, Daily Stand-up, Sprint Review, and Sprint Retrospective.md) and Scrum artifacts (./e.g., Product Backlog, Sprint Backlog.md) as tools for collaboration, transparency, and continuous alignment with project goals.

 By fostering a collaborative environment, promoting cross-functional expertise, and leveraging Agile practices, the Scrum Team can ensure effective collaboration, shared understanding of project goals, and a focus on delivering high-quality increments that meet the needs of stakeholders.
 Collaboration within the team is a cornerstone of Scrum, enabling it to adapt and succeed in a dynamic and changing environment.